xullnn/ls_pull_over_push/210/answers.md

 answer:

+A method is a function which is a property of an object.
+There are two kind of methods: **Instance Methods** which are built-in tasks performed by an object instance, or **Static Methods** which are tasks that are called directly on an object constructor.

+What's static scoping?

+answer:

 In js, static scoping is also called lexical scoping.
 It uses the structure of the source code to determine the variable's scope.
 To put it another way: the source code defines the scope.

 > At any point in a JavaScript program, there is a hierarchy of scopes from the local scope of the code up to the program's global scope.
 When JavaScript tries to find a variable, it searches this hierarchy from the bottom to the top.
 It stops and returns the first variable it finds with a matching name.
 This means that variables in a lower scope can shadow, or hide, a variable with the same name in a higher scope.